omareloui/dotfiles/assets/README.md

 - `99-backlight.rules`: to allow all the users in `video` group to change backlight.
   - to add a user to video group `sudo usermod -aG video <user>`

+You mostly won't need this, but if you want to manually reload udev rules `sudo udevadm control --reload-rules && sudo udevadm trigger`

 ## Fonts

 - Fonts for rofi [check install script for more info](../bootstrap/packages/rofi.sh).